jameshorine/fastFeatures/README.md

-`fastFeatures` is an `R` package built from the ground up with one goal in mind: Quickly slice and dice through feature spaces too large to quickly manually examine so that you can build a predictive model that is easier to explain to explain to non-technical stakeholders.
+`fastFeatures` is an `R` package built from the ground up with one goal in mind: Quickly slice and dice through feature spaces too large to (quickly) manually examine so that you may (and shall) build a predictive model that is easy to explain and share. `fastFeatures` provides an easy-to-use interface to fast variable selection methods.
-`fastFeatures` provides an easy-to-use interface to fast variable selection methods.
 The implemented feature selection functions are:

 1.  `cVIP` is built from the notion of (Conditional) Variable Inclusion Probability as introduced by Bunea et. al \[1\].
 Built on `glmnet`